 Check your fuel source.
 Any good range-buying guide will remind you to check for electric or gas connections (some ranges offer both).
 This will determine the type of energy-efficient stove available for purchase.

 Buy a gas oven.
 In the gas vs electric stove debate—in terms of energy efficiency—buying a gas range is the way to go.
-Gas is about three times more efficient than electric: it heats up faster and costs less.
+Customers who use natural gas have experienced lower energy costs than those who use propane, fuel oil or electricity since 2010.
+It heats up faster and costs less.